SDEs with uniform distributions: Peacocks, Conic martingales and ergodic uniform diffusions: Introduction

 \section{Introduction}

 A \textit{peacock} is an integrable process that is increasing in the convex order.
 Equivalently, a peacock is a process with (i) constant expected value and (ii) whose transform via any positive and convex function $\Psi$ has an increasing expectation (see Definition 1.3 in \cite{peacock}).
-More precisely, we need $t \mapsto \E(\Psi (X_t))$ to be increasing for any convex function $\Psi$ such that $\E(\vert \Psi (X_t)\vert)<\infty$ for all $t$.
+More precisely, \mb{a peacock is a process $X$ with constant expected value such that $t \mapsto \E(\Psi (X_t))$ is } increasing for any convex function $\Psi$ such that $\E(\vert \Psi (X_t)\vert)<\infty$ for all $t$.
 From this equivalent representation, it is trivial to show via the law of iterated expectations and Jensen's inequality that any martingale is a peacock.
 Reciprocally, it is known from Kellerer~\cite{Kell72} that for any peacock there exist martingales (called \textit{associated martingales}) with the same marginal laws.
 Nevertheless, there is no guarantee that these associated martingales are diffusions.
-Moreover, specifying explicitly the processes associated to a given peacock is not trivial.
-In this paper, we provide the explicit dynamics of diffusion processes associated to the \textit{uniform peacocks} that is, the peacocks whose marginals have a uniform distribution on a time-varying support imposing, without loss of generality, $X_0=0$.
-To that end, we introduce a new family of regular diffusion martingales evolving on the expanding (``conic'') support $t \mapsto [-b(t),b(t)]$, $b(0)=0$ via the Stochastic Differential Equation (SDE)
+Moreover, specifying explicitly \mb{a class of martingales} associated to a given peacock is not trivial.

+In this paper, we provide the explicit dynamics of diffusion processes associated to the \textit{uniform peacocks} that is, the peacocks whose marginals have a uniform distribution on a time-varying support imposing, without loss of generality, $X_0=0$. \rosso{To that end, we study a family of regular diffusion martingales obtained from \cite{BrigoIMI} or \cite{Mada02}, with an approach reminiscent of \cite{dupire}.
+These martingales evolve on the expanding (``conic'') support $t \mapsto [-b(t),b(t)]$, $b(0)=0$.
+These diffusion martingales will be obtained via the Stochastic Differential Equation (SDE)}

 We show that, under adequate conditions on the boundary, this SDE admits a unique strong solution which is associated to the uniform peacock.
 This extends previously known results where $b(t)$ is for example equal to $t$ (p.
 252 in~\cite{peacock}), adding strong uniqueness.
-Our result allows one to show strong existence and uniqueness for the case $b(t) = t^\alpha$, $\alpha > 1/2$.
-The case $b(t)=\sqrt{t}$ has to be dealt with different techniques.
+Our result allows one to show strong existence and uniqueness for the case $b(t) = t^\alpha$, $\alpha \ge 1$.
+The case $b(t)=\sqrt{t}$ has to be dealt with using different techniques.
 For cases like $b(t)=\sqrt{t}$ we use the approach in p.
 253--260 of~\cite{peacock}, and in that case we can only obtain uniqueness in law.
 We further show that the solution processes spend zero time at the boundaries.